 Mary joined Watsi on March 12th, 2013.
-Five years ago, Mary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mary's most recent donation supported Paw, a loving grandmother from Thailand, to fund fracture treatment so she can return to her family.
+Six years ago, Mary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mary's most recent donation supported U Ghwe, a 70-year-old man from Burma, to fund a wound debridement procedure.

 Mary has funded healthcare for 76 patients in 11 countries.